 |

-| Aging and Dementia - My primary research interests focus on how memory processes supported by temporal and frontal lobe neurons are affected by age, disease, and brain damage.
-I am particularly interested in the use of model systems and human participants to study memory impairments associated with healthy aging, Alzheimer’s disease, and other cortical and subcortical dementias.
-As a result, my research uses a multi-faceted approach to examine brain-behavior relationships related to learning and memory.
+Aging and Dementia – My primary research interests focus on neurocognitive, behavioral, and motor changes in older adults and individuals diagnosed with neurodegenerative disease.
+I am particularly interested in memory impairments associated with healthy aging, Alzheimer’s disease, Huntington’s disease, and Parkinson’s disease.
 Research Keywords: Aging, Memory, Alzheimer’s Disease, Huntington’s Disease, Neuropsychology, Cognition, Neurodegeneration, Dementia, Hippocampus.
 Currently accepting entering MA Students. | |

 |